-Summary: Signatory Indonesia has made little progress to ratify the convention after years of stakeholder consultations.
-It has participated in many of the convention’s meetings, most recently in September 2016.
-Indonesia voted in favor of a key United Nations (UN) resolution promoting the convention in December 2017.
+Signatory Indonesia has pledged to ratify the convention, but it has not taken any steps to do so, aside from holding stakeholder consultations.
+Indonesia participated in a meeting of the convention in November 2020 and voted in favor of a key United Nations (UN) resolution promoting universalization of the convention in December 2020.

-Indonesia states that it has never used, produced, or exported cluster munitions.
-It has yet to disclose the types and quantities of its stockpiled cluster munitions.
+Indonesia states that it has never used, produced, or exported cluster munitions, but it has acquired them in the past and possesses a stockpile.

 The Republic of Indonesia signed the Convention on Cluster Munitions on 3 December 2008.

-Indonesia actively participated in the Oslo Process that created the Convention on Cluster Munitions and was one of the strongest supporters of a comprehensive ban on the weapon.
-It hosted a regional conference on the convention in Bali in November 2009.
+Indonesia participated in the Oslo Process that created the Convention on Cluster Munitions and was one of the strongest supporters of a comprehensive ban on the weapon.
+Indonesia hosted a regional conference on the convention in Bali in November 2009.

-In December 2017, Indonesia voted in favor of a key UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of previous UNGA resolutions promoting the convention in 2015 and 2016.
+In December 2020, Indonesia voted in favor of a UN General Assembly (UNGA) resolution that urged states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Indonesia is a State Party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).

 Use, production, and transfer